- 25.23.12 IMF Identity Theft Toll-Free Guidance

 Inform the requestor that Form 4506-F (with instructions on the back) and FAQs are available on www.irs.gov.
 “Instructions for Requesting a Copy of Fraudulent Returns”.

 Answer any question the caller may have about the form and/or instructions.

 Explain the form must be mailed, and then provide the centralized address:

 Internal Revenue Service

 Fresno, CA 93888-0025

-Inform the requestor some information on the fraudulent return will be redacted or blacked out, but there will be sufficient information to determine how the taxpayer’s personal information was used
+Inform the requestor some information on the fraudulent return will be masked or blacked out, but there will be sufficient information to determine how the taxpayer’s personal information was used.

 Explain the IRS cannot provide a copy of the fraudulent return to any person only listed as a dependent, nor can it be provided to that person's/dependent's parent, legal guardian, or authorized representative.